 Sedgwick County recognizes the foundation for strong fiscal management rests in the adherence to sound financial policies and goals.
 Comprehensive financial policies and goals are essential tools used to publicly disclose current and future financial management plans and broad-based policy initiatives, in addition to ensuring fiscal accountability.
-The following policies, goals, and guidelines on how to finance essential community services laid the foundation for the development of the 2022 budget.
+The following policies, goals, and guidelines on how to finance essential community services laid the foundation for the development of the 2024 budget.

 In accordance with State of Kansas law, the County submits the annual budget to the State for certification of all operating funds.
-If increased expenditure authority is needed for any fund subject to the State Budget Law, the Board of County Commissioners (BOCC) must formally approve a revised budget and re-certify those funds to the State, following the re-certification process prescribed in State law.
+If increased expenditure authority is needed for any fund subject to the State Budget Law, the BOCC must formally approve a revised budget and recertify those funds to the State, following the recertification process prescribed in State law.